 To achieve its objectives, the Fund invests in a portfolio which includes common equity securities selected from the ten largest financial services or real estate companies by market capitalization in each of Canada, the United States and the Rest of the World (the "Portfolio Universe").
 The issuers of securities in the Portfolio Universe, other than Canadian issuers, must have a minimum credit rating of "A" from Standard & Poor's Rating Services or a comparable rating from an equivalent rating agency.
-In addition, up to 25 percent of the net asset value of the Fund may be invested in common equity securities of financial services or real estate companies not included in the Portfolio Universe as long as such companies have a market capitalization at the time of investment of at least US\$10 billion and for non-Canadian issuers, a minimum credit rating of "A-" from Standard & Poor's Rating Services or a comparable rating from an equivalent rating from an equivalent rating agency.
-The Fund may also invest in public investment funds including exchange-traded funds or other Strathbridge Funds provide that no more than 15 percent of the net asset value of the Fund may be invested in securities of other Strathbridge Funds) that provide exposure to such securities.
+In addition, up to 25 percent of the net asset value of the Fund may be invested in common equity securities of financial services or real estate companies not included in the Portfolio Universe as long as such companies have a market capitalization at the time of investment of at least US\$10 billion and for non-Canadian issuers, a minimum credit rating of "A-" from Standard & Poor's Rating Services or a comparable rating from an equivalent rating agency.
+The Fund may also invest in public investment funds including exchange-traded funds or other Mulvihill Funds provided that no more than 15 percent of the net asset value of the Fund may be invested in securities of other Mulvihill Funds) that provide exposure to such securities.

-The Fund employs a proprietary investment strategy, Strathbridge Selective Overwriting ("SSO"), to enhance the income generated by the portfolio and to reduce volatility.
+The Fund employs an active covered call strategy to enhance the income generated by the portfolio and to reduce volatility.
 In addition, the Fund may write cash covered put options in respect of securities in which it is permitted to invest.

-The SSO strategy is a quantitative, technical based methodology that identifies appropriate times to write and/or close out option positions compared to writing continuously and rolling options every thirty days.
+The strategy is a quantitative, technical based methodology that identifies appropriate times to write and/or close out option positions compared to writing continuously and rolling options every thirty days.
 This proprietary process has been developed over many years through various market cycles.
 The Manager believes the primary benefit to investors is to maximize the total return of the Fund while reducing the level of volatility of the portfolio, thereby increasing the risk-adjusted return.